keerthiprakashr/mynotes/azure-fundamentals/AzureFundamentals.md

-# Azure Fundamentals
+# 1. Azure Fundamentals TOC
-As a beginner, what you must start learning in azure?
+As a beginner, what you must start learning in Azure?

     I. Azure Fundamentals
         a.
 What is Azure?